tillitis/tkey-ssh-agent/README.md

 (until then it's also not possible to implement the upcoming SSH agent restrictions https://www.openssh.com/agent-restrict.html).

-You can use `-k` to only output the pubkey (on stdout, some message are still present on stderr), which can be practical. to encrypt a file for yourself:
+You can use `-k` (long option: `--show-pubkey`) to only output the pubkey (on stdout, some message are still present on stderr), which can be practical.

 % ./mkdf-ssh-agent -k --port /dev/pts/0